servicetitan/Stl.Fusion/docs/README.md

 [Stl.Fusion Discord Server](https://discord.gg/EKEwv6d) is currently the best place to ask questions & track project updates.

+> Q: What "Stl" stands for?

+It's an acronym for "ServiceTitan Library".

 ## Credits

 * [Knockout](https://knockoutjs.com/) by